makersacademy/alexa-ruby-course/modules/2/walkthrough.md

   ]
 }
 ```

+> Remember to hit 'Save' in the developer portal to update the interaction model.

 Now that we're passing a fact type through to our Sinatra Application, we can grab the fact type similarly to how we did the number.
 Once we have it, we can pass it directly to the Numbers API: